7 Tips for Keeping Your Man (from the 1950s)

 Just as the vampire sucks the blood of its victims in their sleep while they are alive, so does the woman vampire suck the life and exhaust the vitality of her male partner—or "victim."

 It is to be borne in mind that it is particularly older girls—girls between thirty and fifty—who are apt to be unreasonable in their demands when they get married; but no age is exempt; sexual vampires may be found among girls of twenty as well as among women of sixty and over.

-The opposite of that is to be frigid, of course.
-That means you take no particular pleasure from the sexual act with your husband.
+The opposite of that, of course, is to be frigid.
+That means you take no particular pleasure from sexual acts with your husband.
 Oh, "we should talk it out openly and honestly," you say?
 Maybe see a doctor, a therapist?